Skip to main content

 Embarking on a vision for expanded surgical services

-Engaging hospital teams
+Engaging hospital teams to organize services

-Positive response, optimism for the future
+A positive response, optimism for the future

-Facility Engagement is quite a positive feature among our physicians in stimulating discussions on what we might offer, improvements we could consider, ways we could engage with the healthcare authority, and our patients.
+"Facility Engagement is quite a positive feature among our physicians in stimulating discussions on what we might offer, improvements we could consider, ways we could engage with the healthcare authority, and our patients.

 Through this small project, we have opened the door for expanding offerings to Haida Gwaii community, increased our appreciation of what we can offer, generated, more positive connections with the community, and a sense of optimism for the future.

-I feel very fortunate to be involved in this project and particularly appreciative of the people and resources available to us to offer services locally. – Dr John Barnhill
+I feel very fortunate to be involved in this project and particularly appreciative of the people and resources available to us to offer services locally." – Dr John Barnhill

 ConnectandShare